LIPS-scheme/lips/REFERENCE.md

 (utf8->string u8vector start)
 (utf8->string u8vector start end)

-Function converts u8 bytevector into string using utf8 encoding.
+Converts u8 bytevector into string using utf8 encoding.
 The start and end is the range of the input byte vector for the conversion.
 ```